‘Little Women: LA’ Returns With Plenty Of Drama And Exciting New Additions

 A post shared by Jasmine (@jasminesorgelwla) on

-Last season on Little Women: LA, Terra and best friend Tonya clashed over how Terra handled giving some constructive criticism to Tonya in regard to her active wear line.
+Last season on Little Women: LA, Terra and best friend Tonya clashed over how Terra handled giving some constructive criticism to Tonya regarding her active wear line.
 Fortunately, they were able to resolve the issue and put it behind them.
 Tonya and Kerwin decided it was time to move in together and despite some rough patches early on, they seem to be adjusting to the changes.
 Tonya enjoys supporting organizations such as the Special Needs Network and educating the public about dwarfism.

-Fans of Little Women: LA spotted her wearing an eye patch when she was seen supporting Terra on DWTS and they also noticed that her mouth didn’t look normal.
+Fans of Little Women: LA spotted her wearing an eye patch when she was seen supporting Terra on DWTS, and they also noticed that her mouth didn’t look normal.
 Banks revealed that she had Bell’s palsy, which is a weakness of the muscles usually on one side of the face.
 Symptoms can appear suddenly and are usually the result of a viral infection, but most cases completely resolve within three to six months.
 When fans learned of her condition, they sent out plenty of best wishes and prayers for the Little Women: LA star.

 The previous season of Little Women: LA was a rough one for Christy Gibel after she tried several times to make amends for her previous actions.
 She was finally able to work out a fragile agreement with Brianna and Terra so that they could at least be in the same place together without fighting all the time, but as for once again becoming close friends, it definitely doesn’t seem to be a possibility anytime soon.
 Christy had a lot on her plate last season on Little Women: LA, with her father facing cancer and her daughter, Autumn, having health issues of her own, and the stress was at times overwhelming.
-Hopefully the issues facing Christy have been resolved to some degree, and perhaps she will be able to enjoy a calmer season on Little Women: LA.
+Hopefully, the issues facing Christy have been resolved to some degree, and perhaps she will be able to enjoy a calmer season on Little Women: LA.

-Based on past experience this group of vibrant, opinionated, and intelligent women will continue to push boundaries and create a lot of drama on Little Women: LA.
+Based on experience, this group of vibrant, opinionated, and intelligent women will continue to push boundaries and create a lot of drama on Little Women: LA.
 There’s never a dull moment, and Season 6 of Little Women: LA promises to be no different.

 Are you a fan of Little Women: LA?
 Leave your comments, thoughts, and opinions below.
 Little Women: LA premieres on Tuesday, February 28 at 9 p.m.
 ET on Lifetime.